 - Archenemy: This is the film that introduced King Ghidorah, who would go on to face Godzilla eight more times across four continuities.

-- Asshole Victim: Malmess and his men.
-His men die first when one of Ghidorah's energy beams killed his men with a rock-slide and injured him.
+- Asshole Victim: The assassins.
+Most of them die when one of Ghidorah's energy beams killed his men with a rock-slide and injured him.
 Malmess dies by the second energy beam, sending a rock-slide that kills him.

 - Badass Normal: Rodan is just a plain big pterosaur, but can go toe to toe with Godzilla, and pull awesome move after awesome move on the King of Terror himself.